Dr Sarah Haggarty, MA, MPhil, PhD. College Lecturer in English.

 I work primarily on long eighteenth-century British writing and culture, and have a special interest in the intersections of literary studies, anthropology, religious studies, and economics.
 I am an expert in the study of William Blake, and have also worked, largely, on theories of gift-giving and exchange, and phenomenologies of timing and tempo.

 In the English Faculty I lecture on ' things' and material culture; travel, trade, and empire; and William Blake.
-I also teach MPhil in Eighteenth-Century and Romantic Studies.
+I also teach the MPhil in Eighteenth-Century and Romantic Studies.

 - Official Fellow